descope/.github/profile/README.md

 ## ❓ Need Help?

-🧠 For Knowledge Base articles on how to perform certain tasks or troubleshoot, please refer to the [KB section](https://docs.descope.com/knowledgebase/general/selfregistration/) of our Docs page.
+🧠 For articles on how to perform certain tasks or troubleshoot, please refer to our [Docs page](https://docs.descope.com).

-🔔 Stay tuned for more updates and enhancements in our [CHANGELOG](https://github.com/orgs/descope/discussions/categories/changelog) as we continue to expand our services and SDK offerings.
+🔔 Stay tuned for more updates and enhancements in our [CHANGELOG](https://docs.descope.com/changelog) as we continue to expand our services and SDK offerings.

 🗨️ Join our [AuthTown Community](https://www.descope.com/community), where thousands of Descopers can ask questions, provide knowledge and feedback, and share cool projects they're working on.